ctavan/node-getenv/README.md

 [![Build Status](https://secure.travis-ci.org/ctavan/getenv.png)](http://travis-ci.org/ctavan/getenv)

 Helper to get and typecast environment variables.
+This is especially useful if you are building [Twelve-Factor-Apps](http://www.12factor.net/) where all configuration is stored in the environment.

 ## Installation